bastiankrohg/smart-rover/README.md

 - pip3 install smbus
 - smbus.SMBus(1) FileNotFoundError: No such file or directory -> Activate i2c interface using sudo raspi-config -> interface -> enable (enable both i2c & SPI)
 - ...
+#### missions for 12/12/24
+LG :

+- find and implement a light model of AI supported by the Raspberry pi 0 for obstacles recognition on the camera images (yes/no and if yes the direction) by using YOLOv4 mini
+- maping the environement by tracing the rover's displacements and presenting camera direction

+Bastian :

+- improve the camera driver for lower latency and estimate it
+- website for real time informations about  the rover
+- update the coral the code on the coral and the raspberry
+- calibration of the rover's movements

+Lan :

+- implement the AI for beer recognition on the coral